abiondevelopment/terraform-provider-abion/README.md

 ### Testing

-In order to test the Abion provider, run
+In order to test the Terraform Abion Provider, run to run the full suite of acceptance tests by executing:

 ```shell
 ABION_API_KEY=<api key> ABION_API_HOST=<host> make testacc
 ```
-to run the full suite of acceptance tests
+Configure the ABION_API_KEY and (optional) ABION_API_HOST environment variables.

+**NOTE!**
-It's important to note that acceptance tests (`make testacc`) will actually call the Abion API and update zone records.
+It's important to understand that acceptance tests (`make testacc`) will actually call the Abion API and update zone records.
 You need a valid API KEY, access to the existing zone and also, your IP address must be whitelisted by Abion to be able to access the Abion API

 ### Generating documentation

-The Abion provider uses [terraform-plugin-docs](https://github.com/hashicorp/terraform-plugin-docs/) to generate documentation and store it in the `docs/` directory.
+The Terraform Abion Provider uses [terraform-plugin-docs](https://github.com/hashicorp/terraform-plugin-docs/) to generate documentation and store it in the `docs/` directory.
 Once a release is cut, the Terraform Registry will download the documentation from `docs/` and associate it with the release version.
 Read more about how this works on the